This Chief Medical Officer Details the Life-Changing Impact Occupational Health Has on Injured Workers

 According to Anderson, the importance of timing in treating work-related injuries is one of the reasons the field can be so mentally and emotionally challenging.
 This is especially true of cases where a patient’s recovery is delayed.

-One of the biggest hurdles Anderson had to overcome in his career was the fact that he did not have a lot of guidance in the field of occupational therapy.
+One of the biggest hurdles Anderson had to overcome in his career was the fact that he did not have a lot of guidance in the field of occupational health.
 He and his partners had to work together to educate themselves so that they could offer the best possible treatment for their patients.

 “My partners and I worked through every challenge and issue by doing research, reading extensively, and pursuing formal training at AOA and AMA-sponsored courses through their respective preventive medicine/occupational health specialty groups,” he said.